Tandem Streamer Flies: Exclusive Best Fall Trout Tips

 2. Focuser Flies for Fly Fishing, 100-Piece Set

 This Focuser kit is built around variety.
 It includes a large number of flies across multiple sizes, organized in a reusable case.
-If your trip includes several rivers or a mix of slow tailwater, pocket water, and riffles, that variety becomes useful very quickly.
+If your trip includes several rivers or a mix of tailwater, pocket water, and riffles, that variety becomes useful very quickly.

 For tandem streamer flies, size range matters because different water types call for different presentations.
 This kit gives you room to experiment without worrying that you will run out of useful options halfway through the trip.
+If one pattern is not producing, you can adjust without leaving the water to reorganize your tackle.

 Pros: